 UC OATS is currently being rolled out at nine campuses.
 Select your campus from the list below to log into the UC OATS portal.

-In April 2017, the Executive Vice Chancellor and Provosts of eight UC campuses endorsed a multi-campus collaboration for a system to facilitate tracking and compliance, as well as education for faculty, related to the University of California, Office of the President (UCOP) Conflict of Commitment policies: APM 025, APM 240, APM 246 and APM 671.
+In April 2017, the Executive Vice Chancellor and Provosts of all UC campuses endorsed a multi-campus collaboration for a system to facilitate tracking and compliance, as well as education for faculty, related to the University of California, Office of the President (UCOP) Conflict of Commitment policies: APM 025, APM 240, APM 246 and APM 671.
 All campuses were invited to submit a proposal to serve as the IT partner for this initiative.
 The proposal from DGIT, the IT office for the David Geffen School of Medicine (DGSOM) at UCLA, to leverage the Outside Activity Tracking System (OATS) already in use by DGSOM Health Sciences faculty, was ultimately selected.

 The UC-wide Outside Activity Tracking System (OATS) initiative and implementation will develop, deploy, and operationalize a multi-campus Conflict of Commitment system that facilitates the collection, review, approval, and reporting of faculty outside professional activities for the eight initial adopter campuses.